 Toxic Shock Syndrome (TSS) is a concern for many women who use tampons regularly.
 It is a rare and life-threatening condition.
 TSS occurs when a toxin is produced due to an overgrowth of bacteria.
 It can also lead to organ failure.

 The vaginal flora may become infected with a strain of Staphylococcus aureus (S. aureus).
 Once the levels of the bacterium are high enough, then it produces the TSST-1 toxin that causes TSS.
 The risk of TSS increases when women leave their tampons in for too long.

-Symptoms of TSS include fevers, vomiting, rashes, diarrhea, nausea, headaches, seizures and redness of the eyes.
+Symptoms of TSS include fever, vomiting, rashes, diarrhea, nausea, headaches, seizures, and redness of the eyes.
 With the underlying fear of TSS, organic tampons have grown in popularity due to claims that using them lowers the risk of TSS.
 Yet, some studies have disputed these claims.

 What do the studies say?

-The researchers tested 11 types of tampons (of different absorbencies) and four kinds of menstrual cups.
-The products were tested in a laboratory that reproduced the conditions inside a vagina.
+The researchers tested 11 types of tampons (of different absorbencies) and four different menstrual cups.
+The products were tested in a laboratory that reproduced the conditions inside the vagina.